 There are many ways to become a Data Scientist, but because it is generally a high-level position, Data Scientists have traditionally been well educated, with degrees in mathematics, statistics, and computer science, among others.
 This, however, has started to change.

-- Develop the right background skills
+- Develop the right data skills

-- Learn data fundamentals
+- Learn data science fundamentals

-- Learn key programming languages
+- Learn key programming languages for data science

 - Develop visualizations and practice presenting them